Permission use cases¶

 To control which commerce functionalities are available to store users, you can grant or prevent them access to individual components.

-Out of the box, Ibexa Commerce comes with the Storefront User Role that is assigned to anonymous users and grants them the following permissions:
+Out of the box, Ibexa Commerce comes with the Storefront User role that is assigned to anonymous users and grants them the following permissions:

 product/view